Everyone knows what a product description is.

 Furthermore, just like with your checkout page, improving your product descriptions is a cost-effective way to convert more of the traffic you already work so hard to attract.

-So, until you are writing product descriptions that reliably convert shoppers again and again, I’d recommend you make that your priority before spending more money on increasing traffic.
+So, until you are writing product descriptions that reliably convert shoppers again and again, I’d recommend you make that your priority before spending more of your budget on increasing traffic.

 15 Tips for Writing Product Descriptions That Customers Can’t Resist